Norikura Kōgen – Matsumoto’s Hidden Picturesque Destination

 Technically, and just like its name, Sanbondaki Falls is formed by three individual waterfalls with different water sources.
 Because of the unique terrain structure, the water from different high grounds falls into the same area.

-From the observatory, we can admire the magnificence of three waterfalls between 50 and 60 meters high.
+From the observatory, we can admire the magnificence of three waterfalls, ranging in height from 50 to 60 meters.

 Standing in front of the waterfalls, you will have Mumeisawa no Taki Falls (無名沢の滝).
 Of the three waterfalls, it has the smallest volume of water falling from the cliff, but it is the tallest.